 This way that community member, will know what to say, how to respond, and where to send survivors of family violence for the appropriate help and support.

-We work with the offender population in the Bexar County that are first-time arrestees on domestic violence charges and who are eligible for PR Bond, to educate about domestic violence, to promote healthy relationships, to lower recidivism rates, and intervene in the cyclical nature of domestic violence within the criminal justice system.
+We work with the offender population in Bexar County who are first-time arrestees on domestic violence charges and who are eligible for PR Bond, to educate about domestic violence, promote healthy relationships, lower recidivism rates, and intervene in the cyclical nature of domestic violence within the criminal justice system.

-Nine two hour sessions involve learning about their responsibilities and options with regard to stopping domestic violence, child custody, parental obligations, as survivors and or perpetrators of domestic violence, etc.
+Nine, two-hour sessions involve learning about their responsibilities and options concerning stopping domestic violence, child custody, parental obligations, as survivors and or perpetrators of domestic violence, etc.

 Court-mandated students only.